1941 Alabama Crimson Tide football team: Vanderbilt

 After their victory over Georgia Tech, Alabama moved up two spots to the No. 7 position in the AP Poll prior to their game against Vanderbilt.
 In their game against the Commodores, Alabama lost 7–0 in rainy and muddy conditions on the road at Dudley Field.
 The only points of the game came in the third quarter when Art Rebrovich threw a 25-yard touchdown pass to Jack Jenkins.
-The loss brought Alabama's all-time record against Vanderbilt to 13–10.